Renters vs. Homeowners Insurance

 Average Cost of Home Insurance

 A home insurance policy with $250,000 in dwelling coverage costs an average of $218 per month or $2,614 per year.
 Unlike renters insurance, home insurance pays to repair or rebuild your home if it’s damaged due to a covered event, which is why it costs more.
-Rates can still change, however, based on your coverage limits.
+But rates can still change based on your coverage limits.

-Explore the table below to see how rates can change based on your coverage.
+The table shows how rates can change based on your coverage.

 $100K Dwelling / $50K Personal Property / $100K Liability$1,518